mykkelol/netsuite-data-pipeline/README.md

 **Finance Data Pipeline** facilitates Finance teams' compliance requirements without increasing manual work.
 It leverages Airflow, parallel programming, and an incremental load ELT architecture to automatically:

 1. **Extract data from NetSuite ERP** by executing a pool of DAG tasks hourly to call a custom NetSuite SuiteScript API to extract transactions and related metadata such as vendors, customers, employees, departments, files, etc. asynchronously and dynamically.
-2. **Load data** into SQL warehouse and India-hosted S3 lake
+2. **Load data** into SQL warehouse and India-hosted S3 lake.
 3. **Transform data** to structured, audit-ready, and reportable data, empowering Finance and Accounting teams to consume the Financial data directly in analytics tools like Mode, Tableau, Adaptive, and Pigment, as well as custom reconciliation tools such as Retool and Superblocks.

 Data engineers interested in this project must have knowledge of NetSuite, SuiteScript 2.1+, Accounting, and REST APIs to effectively operate the custom Airflow's NetSuite operators.
+The asynchronous and dynamic processing capability is available for both the pool of tasks and the DAG level (👉 see [Step 4: Configure DAG](#step-4-configure-dag)).

 # Running Locally